Intro to Cybersecurity

 As we see in this picture, every type of hacker has different responsibilities.
 The colours for ethics are "white", "gray", and "black":

-Specialized hackers ones include:
+Specialized hackers include:

 • Red: Hackers that specialize in offensive security.